 To be considered, applicants must meet all eligibility requirements and must submit a complete online application to CEF on or before 5:00 p.m.
-MDT on Friday, January 29th, 2021.
+MDT on Friday, March 5th, 2021.
 The online application will take about 10 minutes to complete.
 See below for the link to apply.
-If you have questions on eligibility, the application, or something else, please email: firstname.lastname@example.org.
+If you have questions on eligibility, the application, or something else, please email: email@example.com.
+Please note that you should only apply once for this grant program.
+If you applied in round one of the Pikes Peak Small Business grant program, you should not apply again in this second round.

 This grant opportunity is available for businesses:

-Note: Businesses that received a grant award from the previous round of El Paso County Small Business Relief Grants, a Small Business Relief Program from any city or town, the federal Paycheck Protection Program (PPP) or Economic Injury Disaster Loan (EIDL) program, or other relief program ARE eligible to apply and receive awards.
+Note: Businesses that received a grant award from the 2020 El Paso County Small Business Relief Grant Program, a Small Business Relief Program from any city or town, the federal Paycheck Protection Program (PPP) or Economic Injury Disaster Loan (EIDL) program, or other relief program ARE eligible to apply and receive awards.

 Small businesses that have applied for funding from the Colorado Arts Relief Program are NOT eligible to apply to the Pikes Peak Small Business COVID 19 Grant Program.
 Please see https://oedit.colorado.gov/colorado-arts-relief-grant for more information about the Arts program.